Diogenes Angelakos

 Diogenes James Angelakos (July 3, 1919 – June 7, 1997) was an American electrical engineer and professor emeritus of electronic engineering at the University of California, Berkeley, who served as the director of the Electronics Research Laboratory for 20 years.
 He is credited with building up the research group into one of the university's biggest research labs.
 He is considered a pioneer in the fields of microwaves, antennas and electromagnetic waves.

 Engineering career

-He graduated from University of Notre Dame with a B.S. in electrical engineering in 1942 and then receives his M.S.
+He graduated from University of Notre Dame with a B.S. in electrical engineering in 1942 and then received his M.S.
 (1946) and Ph.D.
 (1950) in the same field from Harvard University.
 In 1964, he was appointed director of the Electronics Research Laboratory at the University of California, Berkeley.

 He was a Fellow, and later a Life Fellow, of the Institute of Electrical and Electronics Engineers and an honorary member of the Hellenic Physical Society.
 Among his awards were the "Greek Independence Medal for Technical Assistance to Greek Science", the "Axion Award of the Hellenic-American Professional Society of California" and an award from the Directors of the Joint Services Electronic Program of the United States Department of Defense.
 He was also recipient of the Berkeley Citation, the University of California, Berkeley's highest award.